 Venable Creek Trail is a 8.2 mile heavily trafficked out and back trail located near Westcliffe, Colorado that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.
 Dogs are also able to use this trail.

 Colorado Tourism Office, 1625 Broadway, Suite 1700 , Denver, CO, 80202, Phone: 800-COLORADO